ridwansulthoni/katalog-product/readme.md

 # Katalog Produk

-Katalog Produk is a simple application that uses Express.js and MySQL to manage data for products, categories, and brands.
+Katalog Produk is a simple application that uses Express.js and MySQL to manage data for product, categorie, and brand.
 This application provides an API for performing CRUD operations on the mentioned resources.

 ## Installation